jstrieb/code-grid/README.md

 }
 ```

-The `set` function is useful in interactive elment callbacks, as demonstrated
+The `set` function is useful in interactive element callbacks, as demonstrated
 above.
 It is also useful for functions that run on a timeout or interval.
 For
 example: